Talking to Kids (Ages 15 and Under)

 When to tell:

-Again, with teens it is important to wait to discuss the treatment until all the facts are understood and you are prepared to answer questions.
-But, it is always better to discuss the treatment side effects sooner rather than later.
-Find a time when your teen has relatively less things to do on their schedule.
+Again, with teens, it is important to wait to discuss the treatment until all the facts are understood, and you are prepared to answer questions.
+But, it is always better to explain the treatment side effects sooner rather than later.
+Find a time when your teen has relatively fewer things to do on their schedule.
 Bombarding them with treatment news while they have a lot going on with school, friends, etc. might trigger them to feel anxiety or even helpless.

 What to say:

 Most teens have a basic understanding that chemotherapy is associated with having cancer.
 However, because the side effects could be severe teens might not understand that chemotherapy is a solution rather than a problem.
 So explain what chemotherapy is in detail, so they have a full understanding that it is designed to take the cancer away.
 Here are some things to address when talking to teens about the treatment: